MerginMaps/docs/src/field/input_ui.md

 ## GPS
 Tapping the GPS button centres the map to your current position.

-Pressing and holding GPS icon turns on / turns off the GPS auto-centre mode.
+Pressing and holding the GPS icon turns on / turns off the GPS auto-centre mode.

-GPS signal colour on the map denotes the accuracy threshold set by user within the Input in [GPS settings](#gps-settings).
+GPS signal colour on the map denotes the accuracy threshold set by the user within the Input in [GPS settings](#gps-settings).
 GPS accuracy is displayed at the bottom of the map.

 ![GPS](./input-gps.png)